 Countdown 2.
 Penguin may be a slave to Intergang, but he still wants Robin and Violet dead and he’s been trying to kill them for over two-and-a-half-months now with no avail.
 When gangster Marcel Pincus, gun-runner Sin Fang, and half a dozen North Korean thugs have the two heroes pinned down in a warehouse, Spoiler comes to the rescue!
 Spoiler helps Robin and Violet defeat the bad guys, but afterward, Robin tells who he assumes is a fake Spoiler to stop dishonoring his dead friend’s memory and to quit the charade ASAP.
 Spoiler shakes her head and leaves, as does Violet, who still can’t stand Robin’s guts.
 Batman and Robin then tail Spoiler back to her apartment, where Tim demands that she unmask.
 Spoiler unmasks and, sure enough, it’s good ol’ Steph Brown!
 Tim is unhinged with joy and kisses Steph passionately.
 While seemingly in utter disbelief and totally caught off guard, Batman grumbles that he first suspected she never was truly dead nearly three years ago.
 Sure you did, Batman, sure you did.
 Back at the Batcave, Steph has a long chat with Bruce, Tim, and Alfred about what happened.
 Steph reveals that Leslie faked her death two years ago in order to protect her from the vigilante lifestyle.
 Steph and Leslie have been living in Africa ever since.
 But now she’s back for good!
 Steph then meets with her mom, who nearly has a heart attack upon seeing her.
 Spoiler spills the entire truthful beans about her life as a secret crime-fighter.

-–NOTE: Countdown 1.
+–NOTE: In Death of the New Gods #8.
+Countdown 1.
 Virtually all of the New Gods have been murdered by the mysterious God-Killer over the past several months.
 Finally, the God-Killer is revealed to be none other than the Source itself!
 The Source, merged completely with its evil half (the Anti-Life Entity) and given anthropomorphic form, had used the New God Infinity Man as his living weapon to murder all the New Gods in a quest to re-shape the entire multiverse.
 In the end, Superman watches from the bleachers as Darkseid, using the combined powers of all the dead New Gods, defeats the Source/Anti-Life Entity and sends it back beyond the Source Wall.
-This epic battle results in the merging of New Genesis and Apokolips into one single planet, half evil and half good (as seen in Death of the New Gods #8).
+This epic battle results in the merging of New Genesis and Apokolips into one single planet, half evil and half good.
 When the cosmic dust settles, Orion and Darkseid are the only New Gods left alive.

-–NOTE: Joker escapes (again) and plays mind-games with the Birds of Prey in California.
+–NOTE: In Birds of Prey #121-124.
+Joker escapes (again) and plays mind-games with the Birds of Prey in California.
 Oracle winds up confronting Joker one-on-one and she beats the shit out of him from her wheelchair.
-Joker’s mouth is severely scarred, and the villain requires extensive oral surgery before being returned to Arkham (as seen in Birds of Prey #121-124).
+Joker’s mouth is severely scarred, and the villain requires extensive oral surgery before being returned to Arkham.

-–NOTE: Countdown 2 (yes, this takes place after Death of the New Gods #8).
+–NOTE: In Countdown to Final Crisis #2.
+Countdown 2—(yes, this takes place after Death of the New Gods #8, which is labeled Countdown 1).
 Darkseid battles Jimmy Olsen, who learns that all of his superpowers have come from the dead New Gods.
 After Darkseid defeats Jimmy, Orion shows up and begins battling his father.
 Cue epic fight scene.
 The last of the New Gods pummel each other as only gods can pummel.
 Orion then kills Darkseid by ripping out his heart!
-Beaten, bloody, and badly injured, Orion staggers away, the last of his kind (as seen in Countdown to Final Crisis #2).
+Beaten, bloody, and badly injured, Orion staggers away, the last of his kind.

 –Action Comics #864-865